 What about the adapter and buckles?
 If they are made of stainless steel, then they can be cleaned with a moist cloth or even running water (if the material of the band allows that).

 What about hybrid bands (made with 2 different material)?
 To avoid damaging your band, clean the band like you were cleaning the most sensitive material.
-For example, our Rugged Nylon bands are made with nylon and leather.
-Because leather is sensitive to water, do not use water to clean Rugged Nylon bands.
+Take for example a band made with nylon and leather.
+Because leather is the more sensitive material, clean the band like you would a leather band.

 After cleaning your band, we recommend you dry it thoroughly.
 If you didn't use a lot of water, you won't need to spend a lot of time drying.
 If you washed it under running water, more care must be taken to get water out of crevices and other hard to reach places.
 Generally, we recommend using a paper-towel to soak up any water or moisture.
 If you suspect water has been trapped in an area that you cannot reach with a paper-towel, then you can use a hair-dryer (with zero heat... just blow out room-temperature air).